rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Act III - The Broken Land/Arc L - The Den of Wolves.md

 * Zuleika doesn’t know what the *Holy Symbol of Ravenkind* is—only that the statue of Mother Night has worn it for decades.

 > [!info]+ **The Curse of Mother Night**
 > Items in Mother Night’s hoard, including the *Holy Symbol of Ravenkind* and the statue of Mother Night, can’t be moved or removed without permission.
 Additionally, a creature that attempts to physically retrieve an item from the hoard without permission, must make a DC 25 Wisdom saving throw or be incapacitated until it releases the item.
+(A creature that attempts to indirectly retrieve an item, such as by using a tool, a spell, or another creature to do so, is similarly affected.
+In such a case, the effect doesn’t end until the item is returned to Mother Night’s hoard.)
 >
 > While incapacitated in this way, the creature can't move any part of its body except for its hands and face, and can't remove its hand from the hoard except by releasing the item taken.
 Additionally, the creature must make a DC 25 Constitution saving throw at the end of each turn it remains incapacitated, taking 8d8 necrotic damage on a failure or half as much on a success.
 >